AkinyiFO/AkinyiFO/README.md

 5. AWS Champion - Authorised Instructor
 6. Google Cloud Authorized Trainer

-I am just laying it all out here to assure you beyond reasonable doubt that there is a high probability that the next time you are back here, The list could be longer and more amazing than the last.
+I am just laying it all out here to show you that there is a high probability the next time you are back here, The list could be longer and more amazing than the last.
-This is just professionally by the way.
-There are several unlisted hobbies in between, plus, I do hover around the professions back and forth.
+This is just professionally by the way, as there are several unlisted hobbies in between, plus, I do hover around the professions back and forth.

 ✨ :balloon: ✨
 - 🔭 I’m currently working on polishing my skills in: